State Department Probing Possible ‘Sonic Attack’ In China Similar To Cuba, Cautions U.S. Citizens

 — Telegraph World News (@TelegraphWorld) May 23, 2018

-A spokeswoman for America’s Beijing embassy indicated that it regards this as a serious incident and that the Chinese government has also launched an investigation that will including “taking appropriate measures.”
+A spokeswoman for America’s Beijing embassy indicated that it regards this as a serious incident and that the Chinese government has also launched an investigation that will include “taking appropriate measures.”

 “The still-unexplained incidents sparked a rift in US-Cuban relations, while investigators have pursued theories including a sonic attack, electromagnetic weapon or flawed spying device,” AP recalled about last year’s controversy.